S. P. Somtow: Early life and education

-A descendant of the Royal Chakri dynasty (his grandfather's sister was a cousin and consort of King Vajiravudh), Somtow was born in Bangkok.
-He moved to England with his parents in 1953 at the age of six months.
-English was his first language.
 Somtow was educated at Eton College and at St Catharine's College, Cambridge.
-He returned to Thailand in the early 1960s for a five-year period, during which he became fluent in the Thai language.
-At age 11, he wrote a poem called "Kith of Infinity", which was published in the English-language Bangkok Post.
-Shirley MacLaine saw it, and thinking that it was written by a dead poet, included it in her autobiography, Don't Fall Off the Mountain.
-The poem contains the line "I am not a man", as Somtow was not yet an adult.
-It is thought that this prompted MacLaine to assume that the author was a woman.
+He returned to Thailand for a period in the early 1960s, during which he became fluent in Thai.
+At the age of eleven he wrote a poem, "Kith of Infinity," which was published in the English-language Bangkok Post.
+According to accounts of his early life, the actress Shirley MacLaine encountered the poem and — reportedly believing it the work of a deceased poet — included it in her 1970 memoir Don't Fall Off the Mountain; the poem's line "I am not a man" is said to have contributed to the misattribution.